bionicop/Digital-Garden/Sem_5/Computer Graphics & Multimedia/Question-Bank.md

 - Organic Light Emitting Diode (OLED)

 **Q3.
 Define refresh buffer/frame buffer.**
-- A refresh buffer or frame buffer is the memory area that holds the digital representation of the display image.
+- A refresh buffer or frame buffer is the **memory area that holds the digital representation of the display image**.
-- It stores the intensity values for all the screen points/pixels.
+- It **stores the intensity values for all the screen points/pixels**.
 - The contents of this buffer is repeatedly scanned and displayed on the screen to refresh the display.

 **Q4.
 What is meant by scan code?**